AlaskaAirlines/AuroDocsSite/src/content/markdown/auroSupport.md

     </div>
   </auro-accordion>
   <auro-accordion id="generator" chromeless noProfile>
-    <span slot="trigger">Q: What is AuroLabs?</span>
+    <span slot="trigger">Q: What is auroLabs?</span>
     <div class="lightText">
-      <p><auro-hyperlink href="/aurolabs" relative>AuroLabs</auro-hyperlink> is a process to enable development of new ideas without all the pre-process that is typically required to add a new component to the design system. </p>
+      <p><auro-hyperlink href="/aurolabs" relative>auroLabs</auro-hyperlink> is a process to enable development of new ideas without all the pre-process that is typically required to add a new component to the design system. </p>
       <p>That being said, this does not ignore the process.
-It simply reverses priorities.
-AuroLabs allows engineers to build and deliver an idea allowing for a iterative refinement process post it's first release. </p>
+It simply reverses priorities. auroLabs allows engineers to build and deliver an idea allowing for a iterative refinement process post it's first release. </p>
-      <p>Make sure to refer to the <auro-hyperlink href="/aurolabs" relative>AuroLabs</auro-hyperlink> page for all information regarding this process.</p>
+      <p>Make sure to refer to the <auro-hyperlink href="/aurolabs" relative>auroLabs</auro-hyperlink> page for all information regarding this process.</p>
     </div>
   </auro-accordion>
   <auro-accordion id="release" chromeless noProfile>